nekrut/BMMB554/2024/alignment.md

 <small>**Figure 1** | A fraction of situations evaluated by the naïve algorithm for computing the edit distance.
 Just like in the case of the change problem discussed in the previous lecture a lot of time is wasted on computing distances between suffixes that has been seen more than once (shown in red).</small>

-To understand the magnitude of this problem let's look at slightly modified version of the previous Python code below.
-All we do here is keeping track how many times a particular pair of suffixes (in this case $\texttt{AC}$ and $\texttt{AC}$) are seen by the program.
-The number is staggering: 48,639.
-So this algorithm is **extremely** wasteful.

-<iframe src="https://trinket.io/embed/python/8994bfe46e?toggleCode=true" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 While this approach to the edit distance problem is correct, it will hardly help us on the genome-wide scale.
 Just like in case of the change problem and Manhattan tourist problem dynamic programming is going to save the day.

 # Dynamic programming to the rescue